• Skip to primary navigation

 Instructions

-• Start by adding the flour sugar and salt to a mixing bowl then combine them together.
-To the flour, add the cold cubed butter and chopped shortening.
-Using your fingers coat the butter and shortening in the butter then use your fingers to press the pieces of fat into flat disc shapes.
-Once the pieces of fat are flat, break up the fat even further until you have small peas size pieces of fat throughout the mixture.
-It is ok to have a few larger pieces.
-You can also use a pastry cutter for this step.
+• Make the Dough: Add the flour, sugar and salt to a mixing bowl then combine them together.
+Add the cold cubed butter and chopped shortening.
+Using your fingers, coat the butter and shortening in the flour then press the pieces of fat into flat disc shapes.
+Once the pieces of fat are flat, slightly break them up further until you have small peas size pieces of fat throughout the mixture.
+It is ok to have some larger pieces.

 • To a jug, add the cold water, ice cubes and lemon juice.
 Make a well in the centre of the mixture then pour around half of the water into the centre.
 Using both hands, begin to toss the flour and water to help the pastry come together.
-Continue to add more water in tablespoon increments while still bringing the dough together to form a ball.
+Continue to add more water in teaspoon increments while still bringing the dough together to form a ball.
 If bits of dough are falling off.
-Dip your fingers into the water and slightly wet the area you want to attach it to rather than pouring more water in and ending up with too much water.
+Dip your fingers into the water and slightly wet the area you want to attach it to rather than pouring more water in.
 At this point the dough should not be sticky but not dry either.

-• Once you form a rough ball shape, flour a clean surface and begin to gently knead the dough.
-Don’t overdo the kneading just enough to keep the dough together.
-Flatten the dough and shape into a disk shape then wrap in plastic wrap and refrigerate for 1 hour.
+• Once you form a dough, flour a clean surface and tip the dough onto the surface.
+Gently knead the dough but don’t overdo the kneading and just knead enough to keep the dough together.
+Flatten the dough and form into a disk shape then wrap in cling film and refrigerate for 1 hour.

-• Once the pie filling has cooled and the dough has rested in the fridge for an hour, preheat the oven to gas mark 4/350oF/180oC and grease 6 cups of a 12-count muffin tin.
+• Assemble the Pies: Preheat the oven to gas mark 4/350oF/180oC/160oC fan and grease a 6-count muffin tin.
 Lightly flour a surface and begin to roll out the dough.
 When it reaches around ½ cm thick, cut 6 circles using a cookie cutter.
 Carefully place each circle into the cups of the muffin tin.
 Now re-roll the dough if necessary and cut strips to make the lattice pie tops.

 More Sweet Treats